-temp: can be employed with canonical sampling and is the temperature, in K, of the accelerated dynamics.
-As for etraj, it can be a single number or a range.
+temp: can be employed with canonical sampling and is the temperature of the accelerated dynamics in K. As for etraj, it can be a single number or a range.

-In the absence of the temp keyword, the program automatically defines the following range of temperatures: $[5452.04 \times (s-1)/natom - 15517.34 \times (s-1)/natom]$ K, which has been optimized for formic acid.
+In the absence of this keyword, the program automatically defines the following range of temperatures: $[5452.04 \times (s-1)/natom - 15517.34 \times (s-1)/natom]$ K, which has been optimized for formic acid.
 However, as for etraj, the boundaries are adjusted "on the fly" to obtain a minimum reactivity of 60%.

-thmass: can be employed, together with canonical, to specify the required minimum mass (in a.u.) of an atom to be initially excited.
+thmass: can be employed together with canonical, to specify the required minimum mass (in a.u.) of an atom to be initially excited.
+An example of an input file for a canonical example can be found in this distribution (tsscds_canonical.dat).